Sakshi281205/Sing-with-Streamlit-Taylor-Swift/README.md

 ## 🎵 About the Creator

-This project was created by a Swiftie who loves Python and data visualization.
-The goal is to combine the beauty of Taylor Swift's lyrics with the power of modern web technologies to create something both fun and educational.
+This project was created by a Swiftie who loves Python and wants to share the joy of singing along with Taylor Swift's music.
+The goal is to create an immersive, beautiful experience that celebrates Taylor's artistry and connects Swifties worldwide.

 ---

-**Made with ❤️ for Swifties and Pythonistas everywhere! 🐍🎵**
+**Made with ❤️ for Swifties everywhere! 🐍🎵**

 *"I'm the one who makes the jokes, but I'm the one who laughs the loudest"* - Taylor Swift